China: Over 100 nations to adopt 'Kunming Declaration' to boost biodiversity | DW | 13.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Scientists have warned that protecting biodiversity is essential to protecting human life amid an unprecedented extinction event.
+Amid an unprecedented extinction event, scientists have warned that protecting biodiversity is essential to protecting human life.
 However, experts are unsure whether China has the experience to lead a global effort.

 China has been trying to position itself as a leader in the climate crisis, but experts have cast doubt on whether it can implement what it promises